-- Approach MISS: One regression with only the observed data.
-See tables 3 and 3a for the results. - Approach MIC0: m = 5 auxiliary regressions with the full data set where all missing values have been filled by multiple imputation (see section 4) but where the zeroes in the capital variable are maintained.
-Tables 5 and 5a provide the results of the auxiliary regressions, tables 3 and 3a provide the pooled results. - Approach MIMI: m = 5 auxiliary regressions with the full data set where all missing values and the zeroes in the capital variable have been filled by multiple imputation.
+- the MISS approach: one regression with only the observed data.
+See tables 3 and 3a for the results. - the MIC0 approach: m = 5 auxiliary regressions with the full data set where all missing values have been filled by multiple imputation (see section 4) but where the zeroes in the capital variable are maintained.
+Tables 5 and 5a provide the results of the auxiliary regressions, tables 3 and 3a provide the pooled results.

+• the MIMI approach: m = 5 auxiliary regressions with the full data set where all missing values and the zeroes in the capital variable have been filled by multiple imputation.
 Tables 4 and 4a provide the results of the auxiliary regressions, tables 3 and 3a provide the pooled results.

-Estimation has been performed with LIMDEP 8.0.
+The estimation was performed with LIMDEP 8.0.